 - Research and Demonstration Projects: To develop and test additional models and innovative strategies to prevent teen pregnancy, OAH funds 19 TPP research and demonstrations programs, and the Administration on Children and Families (ACF) funds an additional 13 innovative strategy projects targeting vulnerable populations, such as youth in foster care and homeless youth.
 OAH also provides funds for the Centers for Disease Control and Prevention (CDC) to implement and test community-wide approaches to teen pregnancy prevention, focusing on eight communities with very high teen birth rates.
 These federal agencies collaborate to provide technical assistance, information exchange, and reporting among grantees.

 In addition, the Affordable Care Act provides funding to replicate evidence-based teen pregnancy prevention program models through the Personal Responsibility Education Program (PREP), administered by the Family Youth Service Bureau (FYSB) within ACF.
-The ACF/FYSB programs include competitive PREP Innovative Strategies (PREIS) cooperative agreement grants, which were issued in conjunction with the OAH research and demonstration grants;
+The ACF/FYSB programs include competitive PREP Innovative Strategies (PREIS) cooperative agreement grants, which were issued in conjunction with the OAH research and demonstration grants.

 Read more about the PREIS grantees here.

-A performance measurement system is being implemented in 2012 to track standard measures across all TPP grantees.
+A performance measurement system was implemented in 2012 to track standard measures across all TPP grantees.
 Performance measures include grant-level measures of the processes and accomplishments of the project and participant-level measures of the perceived impact of the program on the young people that it serves.
 In addition, the system involves multiple levels of evaluations.
 Read more.

 For additional strategies and approaches, please see here.